.st0{fill:#FFFFFF;}

 497

-What is interesting here is that the CR scores were so much higher than the Math scores from 1972-1985, but around 1990 it looks like things switched.
+What is interesting here is that the Critical Reasoning (CR) scores were so much higher than the Math scores from 1972-1985, but around 1990 it looks like things switched.

 The problem is that this question isn’t so simple, which is why we need to look at as much data as we can.